tlecoz/canvasToMp4/README.md

 if your computer have no GPU , use "libx264" as encoderType ; if you have a graphic card, prefer "h264_nvec" instead - the encoding will be much faster -

-I'm not sure why but webgl-capture produce a vertical flip of the output by default, then you need to apply a counter-vertical-flip in the ffmpeg command in order to get the expected result.

 You can use these encoders :
 - libx264 : to create a mp4 without gpu